 For more complete information about the master of music program, including information on graduate assistantships, please consult the School of Music Graduate Student Handbook (PDF).
 Students may also contact the coordinator of graduate programs in music.

 The doctor of arts with primary emphasis in music education degree is designed to prepare superior musicians for careers that combine teaching, performance, and scholarship.
+Applicants must have at least three years of successful K-12 teaching experience.
 The program integrates depth of preparation in one of the traditional disciplines of music with a School of Music core, an area of secondary emphasis, several supervised college teaching experiences, and the dissertation.
 The graduate with a doctor of arts with primary emphasis in music education degree will be prepared to be a productive artist/scholar with special expertise as a music teacher educator and additional qualifications to take on more diverse responsibilities characteristic of many higher education faculty positions.
 The program requires a minimum of 90 semester hours of graduate credit beyond the bachelor's degree.
 Upon the recommendation of the student's committee, credits from the master's degree may be applied.
 Candidates pursuing a primary emphasis in an area other than music education may apply to pursue a secondary emphasis in music education.

 For more complete information about the graduate music education program, including information on graduate assistantships, please consult the School of Music Graduate Student Handbook (PDF).
 Students may also contact the coordinator of graduate programs in music.